Envelope task #424: === PythonAPI ===

 cmake script now defaults to Python 2.7, unless BORNAGAIN_USE_PYTHON3 is defined TRUE, in which case it will look for Python 3.5.
 This works fine under Linux (at least on my machine), but is probably broken on Windows and MacOS without some additional tweaking to the cmake scripts.
 All of the scripts in the functional tests have been edited to be simultaneously compatible with both Python 2.7 and Python 3.5, using the future module.
 The swig-bindings branch is now completely independent of boost::python, except for GUI/externals/qt-manhattan-style/module2.cpp

-#9 Updated by wuttke about 4 years ago
+#9 Updated by wuttke over 4 years ago

 - Parent task deleted (